ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 01wxyz6789␍␊
 ~~~

-Although this example is a text document, part bodies are as binary data, and may overwrite individual bytes of multi-byte characters.
+Although this example is a text document, part bodies are binary data, and may overwrite individual bytes of multi-byte characters.

 ## The Content-Range Field